powersync-ja/powersync.dart/packages/powersync/README.md

 Flutter Web support in version `^1.9.0` is currently in a beta release.
 It is functionally ready for production use, provided that you've tested your use cases.

-Please familiarize yourself with the Current Limitations for Flutter Web documented [here](https://docs.powersync.com/client-sdk-references/flutter/flutter-web-support#current-limitations).
+Please familiarize yourself with the limitations for Flutter Web documented [here](https://docs.powersync.com/client-sdk-references/flutter/flutter-web-support#limitations).

 ### Demo app